nikolajbaer/gokart.js/README.md

 out the boilerplate pieces to facilitate an upcoming [Ludum Dare](https://ldjam.com)..

 ## Key Libraries ##

+All possible only due to much awesome work:

 - [ECSY](https://www.ecsy.io/) for ECS
 - [CANNON-ES](https://pmndrs.github.io/cannon-es/) for Physics